puiooo/epex-spot-at-tg-bot/README.md

 Telegram-Bot publishing the EPEX-Spot AT price everyday in human readable form.
 If you are to lazy to deploy your own container or see the bot in action: https://t.me/+BvLGnMgijSMzNmE8

+I am using the smartenergy API provided here: https://www.smartenergy.at/api-schnittstellen

 # How to use

 If you want to deploy your own bot, use the included Dockerfile.
 Start it with: